 Location: Level 2, Queensland Museum, Corner of Grey and Melbourne Streets, South Brisbane

-Price: $15.50 per Adult | $12.50 per Child (5-15) | $46 per Family Pass (2A +2C) | Under 5s are free
+Price: $15.50 per adult | $12.50 per Child (5-15) | $46 per Family Pass (2A +2C) | Under 5s are free

 Queensland Art Gallery and Queensland Gallery of Modern Art (GOMA)

 GOMA is fantastic for kids and has a range of interactive exhibitions and activities for kids throughout the year.
 Within GOMA, there is the Children’s Art Centre which, thanks to the work of various artists, has interactive installations and activities for kids to do while visiting.
 Exhibitions change throughout the year, so check out what’s on during your visit.
-If you visit during the school holidays, there is bound to be a stack of great activities for the kids.

 Location: Cultural Precinct, Stanely Place, South Brisbane

-Opening Hours: Daily from 10 am to 5 pm
+Opening Hours: Daily 10am to 5pm

 Price: Free – although some exhibitions do require an admission fee.

 State Library of Queensland

 While a State Library might not sound particularly child friendly, this is actually a great place to visit with kids, particularly if you’re in Brisbane with little ones.
 All year round, kids can visit “the Corner”, where kids can read books, build structures out of large building blocks, participate in various arts and crafts and various other activities.

 If you’re wondering what to do with kids in Brisbane during the school holidays, the library has various other free activities; check online to see what is on.